SRARAD/aws-files/README.md

 ## Config

-All config items can be overwritten in **Config.groovy** by prepending `grails.plugin.awsfile.` onto the option name.
+All config items can be overwritten in **Config.groovy** by prepending `grails.plugin.awsfiles.` onto the option name.

 ### cache